nicode-io/Rest-API-Backend/README.md

   * Other metadata
   * Custom Python logic

+## Database flow
+* Configure PostgresSQL service
+* Set Django configuration
+* Handled race condition, make sure DB is ready
+* (Add migrations commands to Docker compose)
+* (Update GitHub actions)

 ## Tips
 * When using **@patch(...)** for mocking behaviours, the argument to be used in the function/class which is targeted by patch work from left to right, starting from the nearest bottom patch to the upper patch on the right.
+* Create a new user model on every Django project to make it easier to customise later or, for example, using email instead of username